Canal stenosis surgery rehabilitation exercises

 Exercising after surgery might seem somewhat counterintuitive, especially since a patient is usually experiencing some level of discomfort and probably would like to rest.
-Of course, one or two days of taking it easy are generally acceptable (and might be recommended).
+Of course, periods of rest are always recommended for the first few days after a procedure.
 However, canal stenosis patients should be cautioned that remaining inactive for too long can actually be harmful, possibly resulting in decreased circulation, a weakened immune system and stiff joints.

 Exercises to facilitate recovery after canal stenosis surgery

-Following surgery, most physicians recommend a regimen of gentle, low-impact exercises such as:
+Following surgery, most doctors recommend a course of gentle, low-impact exercises such as:

 - Light hiking